An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Experimental Results and Analysis

 \subsection{Effect of Scales}

 We visualize the FG values of domain knowledge, reasoning, and reading comprehension with respect to model scales in Figure \ref{DK}.
 We can observe that the forgetting phenomenon becomes increasingly severe as the model scale increases.
 For example, the FG values in domain knowledge are 9.54\%, 10.72\%, 14.63\%, and 18.37\% in BLOOMZ-1.1b, 1.7b, 3b, and 7.1b, respectively.
 BLOOMZ-7.1b suffers the most drastic forgetting.
 As shown in Table 1, the initial performance $R_o^s$ is boosted by the increasing model scale, but the final performance is relatively similar across different scales, which may explain the varying extent of forgetting.
+For example the task in domain knowledge are mostly multi-choice problems with 4 options and all the model tend to achieve a nearly random guess performance, but BLLOMZ-7b perform much significant initially.
+It may imply that these models still shift parameters in a large extent to fit the instruction tasks.
 The same pattern can also be observed in the mT0-1.2b and mT0-3.7b models, as shown in Table \ref{main}.
 Regarding the bias in LLMs, FG values do not correlate with the model scales, which is also reflected in the initial model performance.
 In other words, there is no evident correlation between the initial performance $R_o^s$ in bias and the model scales.
 This finding suggests that the degree of bias in LLMs is not directly related to their size, and increasing the model scale does not necessarily lead to a corresponding increase or decrease in bias.